Our History & Heritage

 But our history doesn’t end with these heroes.
 Today our university holds many stories about current alumni, students, staff, and faculty who are serving each other and the global community.
 Through war, depression, recession, and tragedy, Taylor University has continued to serve God, our community, and our world.

 The point is, it’s the people who make Taylor, Taylor.
 Our history is their history, and we want you to be a part of this story.
-If you are a prospective student, and these heroes resonate with you, contact Admissions today to see how you can follow in their footsteps by serving the Lord through your Taylor education and beyond.
+If you are a prospective student, and these heroes resonate with you, contact the Admissions Office today to see how you can follow in their footsteps by serving the Lord through your Taylor education and beyond.

 If you were at Taylor as a student, faculty member, or staff member, tell us how those at Taylor influenced you and your story.
 Your stories are our legacy, and our stories will continue to connect us throughout time and space as those with a heart for God and a heart for Taylor.